ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 ## Official Source

-The official source for this project is the [Amulet Utility Plugins GitHub repository](https://github.com/ZeroTraceAPI/Amulet-Utility-Plugins).
+The official source is the [Amulet Utility Plugins GitHub repository](https://github.com/ZeroTraceAPI/Amulet-Utility-Plugins).

 If you share, fork, modify, package, or redistribute these plugins, please link back to the official source so users can find a clean and current copy.

 ## Contributing

 Contributions are welcome.
 This includes bug reports, feature requests, new ideas, testing notes, documentation improvements, and code changes.

-Before contributing, please read [`CONTRIBUTING.md`](CONTRIBUTING.md) so you understand the project rules, contribution terms, review process, and licensing expectations.
+Read [`CONTRIBUTING.md`](CONTRIBUTING.md) for more details.

 ## Contact

-For normal questions, bug reports, feature requests, and public discussion, please use GitHub Issues or GitHub Discussions when possible.
+For questions, reports, requests, and public discussion, please use GitHub Issues or GitHub Discussions when possible.
 If you do not want to create a GitHub account, you can contact the maintainer by email:

 `ZeroTraceAPI@proton.me`

-Please include the plugin name, plugin version, Amulet version, Minecraft Bedrock version, and a clear description of the issue or question when relevant.
+When relevant, include the plugin version, Amulet version, Minecraft Bedrock version, and a clear description.
 Email support is not guaranteed, but reasonable project-related messages are welcome.